diBernardoGroup/Network-model-of-the-COVID-19/README.md

 IDENTIFICATION PROCEDURE

-Regional Identification: In this section we provide instruction to run the identification procedure, given a region
+Regional Identification: In this section, we provide instruction to run the identification procedure, given a region

-1. Select the region code you want to analyse in 'read_regional_data.m' (movemeanK).
+1. Select the region code you want to analyze in 'read_regional_data.m' (movemeanK).
 2. Select the averaging filter length in 'read_regional_data.m'.
 3. Select the initial guess for the parameters in the script 'stage1_r.m'.
 4. Run 'stage1_r.m'.
-5. Merge the windows following the procedure described in the Section S2 of the SI.
+5. Merge the windows following the procedure described in section S2 of the SI.
-6. Run 'stage2_r.m' given the time meged time windows obtained at point 5. .
+6. Run 'stage2_r.m' given the time merged time windows obtained at point 5. .
 7. Run 'stage3_r.m' .

 National Identification: In this section we provide instruction to run the identification procedure of the national data